onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 https://x.com/KirilovVik/status/1714212060345626836
 The biggest big is changing our system such that the stardust that we are ends up once again among the stars

+> "Supermarkets have long been designed like mazes, with everyday items like milk and eggs deep in the heart of the maze so you must pass by countless other products to access them.
+The purpose of this layout is to evoke the Gruen effect: the moment when a shopper loses track of what they entered the store for, and begins aimlessly wandering and impulse-buying." - [How Social Media Shortens Your Life, by Gurwinder](https://www.gurwinder.blog/p/how-social-media-shortens-your-life)

 We need a system that could answer why we chose X over Y

 The metacrisis is a crisis of alignment